 • When on social media, I have flirted with others.
 I will close my account or only have a joint account with my spouse.

 When lying, blaming, hiding, and withdrawal take place after a relapse, it will only make recovery more difficult and increase the likelihood of multiple relapses.
-In order to encourage you to come clean right away, consequences should be greater if the relapse isn’t disclosed within 24 hours.
-Again, measurable consequences is the key.
+In order to encourage your spouse to come clean right away, consequences should be greater if the relapse isn’t disclosed within 24 hours.
+Again, having measurable consequences is the key.

 Rebuilding trust and intimacy takes intentionality and time.
 When trust is broken, it can be a long rebuilding process.
-It will be important for you to be patient in re-establishing that trust, even while actively working on the relationship.
+It will be important for your spouse to be patient in re-establishing that trust, even while actively working on the relationship.
 Before full disclosure, there were probably many lies and deceptions present in your marriage.
-Because of this, it will be difficult for your spouse to trust your words or their own instinct.
-Your spouse must SEE things that will help them start trusting again.
-Your spouse is learning how to believe behaviors and not just words.
-Your willingness to do the things necessary for them to feel vulnerable and safe enough to trust again is going to be key to your marital health and reconciliation.
+Because of this, it will be difficult for you to trust your spouse’s words or your own instinct.
+You will need to SEE things that will help you start trusting again.
+You’re learning how to believe behaviors and not just words.
+Your spouse’s willingness to do the things necessary for you to feel vulnerable and safe enough to trust again is going to be the key to your marital health and reconciliation.

-Your spouse is encouraged to identify behaviors or actions that would help them see your sincerity and commitment to the marriage.
-The Recovery Action Plan is meant to give you a clear picture of what your spouse needs in order to process their pain and feel free enough to move forward in intimacy.
+You are encouraged to identify behaviors or actions that would help you recognize that your spouse is sincere and committed to the marriage.
+The Recovery Action Plan is meant to give your spouse a clear picture of what you need in order to process your pain and feel free enough to move forward in intimacy.

-Essentially, your spouse is giving you a detailed list of things you could do in order to regain trust and re-establish intimacy.
-Make every effort, then, to follow all the steps of your Recovery Action Plan.
-When you show that you are absolutely committed to following this plan, even without their insistence or pressure, you will begin building trust after a relapse.
+Essentially, you are giving your spouse a detailed list of things they can do in order to regain trust and reestablish intimacy.
+When your spouse shows that they are absolutely committed to following this plan, even without your insistence or pressure, they will begin building trust after a relapse.

 The Recovery Action Plan is an outline that includes examples of what may be included in a plan.

 Additional action steps, or behaviors, may be incorporated to best meet the needs of the parties involved.
-When stuck or uncertain about how to proceed, consult with your Group Leader, Pastor, Life Coach, AASAT or a Pastoral Sexual Addiction Professional (PSAP).
+When stuck or uncertain about how to proceed, consult with your group leader, pastor, Life Coach or Certified Sexual Addiction Therapist (CSAT).

 Write out your own natural consequences below.

-• I am contributing to an industry that is destroying society and families.
+• My spouse is contributing to an industry that is destroying society and families.

-• My relationship with God is distant because of the shame I feel.
+• My relationship with God is distant because of the anger and isolation I feel.

 • I am not engaged with my children because my mind is preoccupied.